-"Large Network Payor" - A Payor which has a network, with a fee schedule specific to that network, which comprises 2% or more of the total charges ("Gross Revenue") for the New Health System.
-The same Payor may have several networks, each of which utilize different fee schedules, and each of which could constitute 2% or more of the Gross Revenue; each network attaining the 2% threshold would constitute a separate Large Network Payor.
-Conversely, several Payors may only constitute one network, because they use a common fee schedule.
+"Large Network Payor" - A Measured Payor which has a network, with a fee schedule specific to that network, which comprises 2% or more of the total charges ("Gross Revenue") for the New Health System for the prior Fiscal Year.
+The same Measured Payor may have several networks, each of which utilize different fee schedules, and each of which could constitute 2% or more of the Gross Revenue; each network attaining the 2% threshold would constitute a separate Large Network Payor.
+Conversely, several Measured Payors may only constitute one network, because they use a common fee schedule.
 An example would be PHCS Multiplan.